See

 Since

-its inception in 2012, our Critical-Thinking classes
+its inception in 2012, our

-have been attended
+been attended

-by over 4,000 sponsored and non-sponsored students aged
+by over 4,000 sponsored and

 between

-13 and 21 years old from impoverished towns and villages in
+13 and 21 years old from

-Isa Fund provided us with a 3-year grant
+The Isa Fund provided us with a

-(2014-2016) to
+3-year grant (2014-2016) to place

-place six of our top students in a fulltime
+six of our top students in

-Teacher-Training Program.
-Some of these students have been attending
+Program.
+Some of these students

-Program since
+Critical-Thinking Program since

 2010.

-is the heart of our work.
-The Critical-Thinking / Advanced
+Education is the heart of our

-Functioning
+Advanced Functioning

-Program for
+Skills Program for teenagers is

-about changing culture
+about changing culture from the

 inside out.
+We

-towards this goal,
+are working towards this goal,

 not by teaching our students what

-to think,
+to think, but

-teaching them how to think
+by teaching them how to

-for themselves.
+think for themselves.

-While the concept of
+the concept of critical-thinking

-critical-thinking may seem simple to someone in a
+may seem simple to someone in a

 developed

-country, in Guatemala children are taught by
+country, in Guatemala children

-their parents that
+are taught by their parents that

 their futures will be

-a carbon copy
+a carbon copy of all previous

-of all previous generations; a life of
+generations; a life of hardship

-hardship full of tough manual
+full of tough manual

-labor and physical, emotional, and
+labor and physical, emotional,

-psychological suffering.
+and psychological suffering.
+IHF

-IHF teaches them that
+teaches them that

-this is simply not true,
+this is simply not true, and that

-they are capable of rising above this insidious cycle.
+they are capable of rising above

 photos.

-As part of this program, we also host guest lecturers,
+As part of this program, we

-and by video-Skype
+in-person and by video-Skype

 to work with our classes.
-See photos
+See

-and video and read more;
+photos and video and read more; Wisdom

 Speakers

-Click to see the most
+Click to see the most recent

 photos of this program.

-shows that children who are taught morals, ethics, and
+are taught morals, ethics, and

-retain these valuable beliefs and ideas
+philosophy retain these valuable

-through adulthood, leading to a life
+adulthood, leading to a life of

-awareness, tolerance, and overall success.
+overall success.
 In Guatemala,

-teenagers are not given the opportunity to learn
+most teenagers are not given the

-about these mind-expanding
+opportunity to learn about these

-concepts, as the
+mind-expanding concepts, as the

-circumstances they
+circumstances they were born into

-were born into force them into a life
+force them into a life of menial

-menial labor and extreme hardship.
+labor and extreme hardship.

 The Integral

-Heart Foundation offers an opportunity for children to
+Heart Foundation offers an

-their minds and greatly increase their
+expand their minds and greatly

-chances of
+increase their chances of

-breaking free from the cycle
+breaking free from the cycle of

-of poverty.
-The goal of
+poverty.
+The goal of this

-this program, which began in 2010, is to create
+program, which began in 2010, is

-leaders through an advanced educational
+through an advanced educational

 program, which includes the